cagdaseksi/UserDefaults/README.md

 # UserDefaults
-How To Store Data Permanently With User Defaults In xCode 9 (Swift 4.2)
+How To Store Data Permanently With User Defaults In xCode 10, with swift.

 ![swift timer play stop reset pause](https://i.ibb.co/DYVv9Sm/userdefaults.png)

-In this video, I show you how you can store data permanently with User Defaults in xCode 9+, using Swift 4+.
+In this video, I show you how you can store data permanently with User Defaults in xCode 10, using Swift.

 Youtube Link.